-7 Sanguine Facts About Human Blood
+7 Facts About Blood

 Everyone knows that when you get cut, you bleed—a result of the constant movement of blood through our bodies.
 But do you know all of the functions the circulatory system actually performs?
 Here are some surprising facts about human blood—and a few cringe-worthy theories that preceded the modern scientific understanding of this vital fluid.

-Hippocrates, for example, believed that illness was caused by an imbalance of four “humors”—blood, phlegm, black bile, and yellow bile.
+Hippocrates believed that illness was caused by an imbalance of four “humors”—blood, phlegm, black bile, and yellow bile.
 For centuries, doctors believed balance could be restored by removing excess blood, often by bloodletting or leeches.
 It didn’t always go so well.
 George Washington, for example, died soon after his physician treated a sore throat with bloodletting and a series of other agonizing procedures.

 William Harvey, an English physician, is generally credited with discovering and demonstrating the mechanics of circulation, though his work developed out of the cumulative body of research on the subject over centuries.